Ieva Narkutė

-Ieva Narkutė–Šeduikienė alias Jieva (Kaunas, 1987) is a Lithuanian singer-songwriter.
+Ieva Narkutė–Šeduikienė (born 1987 in Kaunas), also known as Jieva, is a Lithuanian singer-songwriter.

 She grew up in Šiauliai and her parents are musicians.
 She studied psychology and her song "Raudoni vakarai" was an important hit.
+In 2015, she married Mindaugas Šeduikis, a military man, at the Church of the Saviour in Vilnius.
+After the wedding, she chose a double surname - Ieva Narkute-Šeduikiene.